tpersp/EchoView/README.md

 - **Settings** Page
   - Set the web theme (Dark, Light, or Custom) and optionally upload a background image
-  - Configure weather (API key, location) used by the overlay

 - **Overlay Settings**
   - Enable or disable the overlay box
   - Position, size, and color of the overlay
-  - Font sizes, weather toggles, clock toggles, etc.
+  - Font sizes, clock toggles, etc.

 ### Spotify Integration